nosana-ci/docs.nosana.io/docs/hosts/grid.md

 ## Nosana GPU Grid

-Welcome to the Nosana GPU Grid, a platform designed to validate our GPU grid across a diverse array of GPU devices.
+Welcome to the Nosana GPU Grid, a platform dedicated to our GPU Hosts, featuring a wide variety of GPU devices.

-## Nosana Node
+## GPU Hosts

-The Nosana Node is the software that you run to connect your hardware to the grid.
+GPU Hosts run software (call the "Nosana Node" software) that will connect your hardware to the grid.
-In order to register for the Nosana Grid, you'll need to run a Nosana Node with a NVIDIA GPU.
+In order to register for the Nosana Grid, your device needs to have access to a NVIDIA GPU.

 ::: warning

-At the moment the Nosana Node is in pre-release.
-Therefore we highly recommend to run this in a clean environment or virtual machine, and to use a Solana address with only a minimal amount of SOL.
+We highly recommend to run this in a virtual environment, and to use a Solana address with only a minimal amount of SOL.

 :::